Oh summer, how hot are thee!

 Maximize this effect with a simple household item for an even cooler space.
 Fill a large bowl with ice or ice packs and put it in front of your fan.
 As it blows across the ice, it creates a portable air conditioner that can move with you from room to room.

 Once the heat decreases, close the window and direct the fan's breeze back towards you.
 If you have multiple windows, consider getting a fan for all of the window units in your apartment.

 On hot days, the last thing you want is more heat in your apartment.
 This may mean staying out of the kitchen.
-Using ovens and stoves to cook meals raises the temperature in your home — sometimes by a lot.
+Using ovens and stoves to cook meals raises the temperature in your home — sometimes, by a lot.

 Redirect your cooking energy.
 Try out an Instapot meal or cook with a Crock-Pot.
 Cool things down with a hearty salad.
 Plan an outside barbecue or head to your favorite restaurant for dinner.

 You can try to cook later in the day as it cools down if you absolutely need to use the oven or stove.
-And whenever possible, take advantage of nice weather to cook meals outside on the grill (if you have a patio or backyard).
+And, whenever possible, take advantage of nice weather to cook meals outside on the grill (if you have a patio or backyard).

 Light fixtures put out excess heat in an apartment.
 Regular bulbs radiate a lot of extra heat when they're on, but energy-efficient bulbs don't.